Performance Boosting

 However, the @jit

-Numba supports compilation of Python to run on either CPU or GPU hardware and is designed to integrate with the Python scientific software stack.
+Numba supports compilation of Python to run on either CPU or GPU hardware, and is designed to integrate with Python scientific software stack.
 The optimized machine code is generated by the LLVM compiler infrastructure.

 Demo: Numba